ncats/gsrs-spring-starter/README.md

 routes are added.

-To add support for

 ### GSRS Controller Annotations

-Your concrete controller class that extends the abstract GSRSEntityController must be annotated with `@GsrsRestApiController` along with setting the fields for `context` and `idHelper` The abstract controller constructor also takes the context as a String so a good practice is to make your context a public static final String so you can reference it in both places so they always match.
+Your concrete controller class that extends the abstract GSRSEntityController must be annotated with `@GsrsRestApiController` along with setting the fields for `context` and `idHelper` The abstract controller constructor also takes the the same parameters so a good practice is to make your context a public static final String so you can reference it in both places so they always match.